Can Money Buy Happiness? It Pays for Pedicures, Not Peace of Mind!

-Ah, the age-old question that’s been the subject of dinner table debates, philosophical discussions, and maybe even a late-night pondering or two: Can money buy happiness?
+Ah, the age-old question that’s been the subject of dinner table debates, philosophical discussions, and maybe even a late-night pondering: Can money buy happiness?

 Spoiler alert: The answer isn’t as straightforward as swiping a credit card for a burst of serotonin.
 Whether you’re hustling to climb the corporate ladder, juggling a side gig, or simply staring at a pair of designer shoes you’re not sure you should splurge on, this conundrum has probably crossed your mind.